Piezoelectric/FRAC/README.md

 # Changelog

 (I developed the first few versions on a personal machine before porting my code to Github.
-Despite this being the first "public" version, there are changes from previous personal versions.)
+The "published" version numbers also account for changes from previous personal versions.)
 I should also figure out a better location to put these notes.

 **Version 12.1 / 2018-08-16**